bitcoinerlab/descriptors/README.md

 })
 ```

 For functions suffixed with *Ledger* (designed to generate descriptors for Ledger Hardware devices), replace `masterNode` with `ledgerManager`.
-Detailed information on Ledger integration will be provided in subsequent sections.
+Detailed information on Ledger integration will be provided in the following section.

 The `keyExpressions` category includes functions that generate string representations of key expressions for public keys.

-This library includes the following `keyExpressions`: `keyExpressionBIP32` and `keyExpressionLedger`.
+This library includes the following `keyExpressions`: [`keyExpressionBIP32`](https://bitcoinerlab.com/modules/descriptors/api/functions/keyExpressionBIP32.html) and [`keyExpressionLedger`](https://bitcoinerlab.com/modules/descriptors/api/functions/keyExpressionLedger.html).
 They can be imported as follows:

 ```javascript
 import {